zaxbux/wn-gmaildriver-plugin/README.md

 # Gmail Mailer Driver

-Send email with Gmail using this driver plugin for October CMS.
+Send email with Gmail using this driver plugin for Winter CMS.

 ## Requirements